Choose a topic to view important information about employment for international students in the U.S.

 - The student must have updated CIP with both physical address and employer address.

-- The student and employer must complete an I-983 Training Plan to CIP in order to request an I-20 for the STEM OPT extension.
+- The student and employer must complete an I-983 Training Plan and submit to CIP in order to request an I-20 for the STEM OPT extension.

 Reporting Requirements during Optional Practical Training

 You will remain in F-1 status with your USI I-20 form throughout your period of post completion OPT.
 You may not exceed 90 days of unemployment for the entire duration of your 12 month OPT authorization (up to 150 days with the STEM OPT).
-USI will not keep track of your unemployment, but you must report any changes of employment to Center for International Programs in order for us to update your SEVIS record, as well as any changes in your address, within 10 days of the change.
-You can complete the reporting form with which you can notify the Center for International Programs of changes in your address, employment, etc. Please consult with Center for International Programs for any questions regarding your reporting requirements during OPT.
+USI will not keep track of your unemployment, but you must report any changes of employment through your SEVIS Portal account, as well as any changes in your address, within 10 days of the change.
+You will receive an email from SEVP with instructions on how to create your SEVIS Portal account once your OPT is approved.
+If you did not receive the email, please contact CIP immediately.
+You can also complete the reporting form with which you can notify the Center for International Programs of changes in your address, employment, etc. but you must also update your SEVIS Portal account.
+Please consult with Center for International Programs for any questions regarding your reporting requirements during OPT.

 If you do not update your employment with CIP, your SEVIS record will be at risk of being automatically terminated if there is more than the allotted days of unemployment in your SEVIS record.